Parker Center for Plastic Surgery

 Prior to surgery, Dr. Parker will carefully draw the proposed incisions on the patient in a standing position.
-He will review these markings and the surgical plan once again with the patient in front of a full length mirror.
+He will review these markings and the surgical plan once again with the patient in front of a full-length mirror.
 The patient is then brought to our operating room.
-Our our anesthesiologist administers general anesthesia to the patient.
-The patient is carefully turned into prone position, painted with an antiseptic solution and draped with sterile sheets.
+Our anesthesiologist administers general anesthesia to the patient.
+The patient is carefully turned into a prone position, painted with an antiseptic solution, and draped with sterile sheets.
 Dr. Parker will make incisions with a scalpel through the marked incisions.
-He will then remove a pre determined amount of skin and fatty tissue.
-He uses a laser like device called a cautery to seal all blood vessels.
+He will then remove a pre-determined amount of skin and fatty tissue.
+If the buttocks have lost definition, Dr. Parker can perform auto-augmentation, transferring fatty tissue from the hips (usually discarded) to create a rounder, more aesthetically pleasing contour of the buttocks.
+He uses a laser-like device called a cautery to seal all blood vessels.
 Despite the extent of the surgery, there is typically very little blood loss in his patients with this surgery.

 Once the desired amount of skin and fat have been removed, the incisions are closed in multiple layers with dissolvable sutures to make the scars heal so that they are as thin as possible.
 Over 100 sutures are likely inserted in this closure to make it as perfect as possible.
-A medical version of Crazy Glue called Dermabond is then applied to the skin incision and seal it allowing the patient to shower the next day.
+A medical version of Krazy Glue® called Dermabond® is then applied to seal the skin incision allowing the patient to shower the next day.

 The patient is then carefully turned onto their back for the tummy tuck portion of the procedure.
-The patient is again painted with antiseptic solution and new sterile towels use to cover them.
+The patient is again painted with an antiseptic solution and covered with fresh sterile towels.
 Dr. Parker now makes an incision in the lower abdominal skin marking with a scalpel and lifts the skin and underlying fatty tissue from the underlying muscles.
-If the muscles are loose (called “diastasis recti”), he will tighten these muscles with several layer of sutures.
+If the muscles are loose (called “diastasis recti”), he will tighten them with several layers of sutures.
 He then removes the stretched out skin and again closes the abdominal incision with multiple layers of sutures, just like the one on the back.
-He will make a small incision over the belly button, bring this out through the skin to make the patient an attractive, normal looking belly button.
+He will make a small incision over the belly button, bring this out through the skin to make the patient an attractive, natural-looking belly button.

-Outer Thigh & Buttock Lift Following Weight Loss*
+Outer Thigh & Buttock Lift After Weight Loss*